 Pages from a 6th grade composition notebook.
 Class composition.
 After Sixth Grade.
 After sixth grade I might go to boarding school in Schwyz.
 There I will go to junior high school.
 I am very fond of stones.
 For this reason I would like to become a goldsmith.
 I have a rock collection at home.
 Maybe afterwards I will go into an apprenticeship with a goldsmith.
 I also like antiques.

 At twelve years of age, I lost my father, who died of a heart attack at seventy-four.
 My father Georg Walter Schobinger (born Oct.
 1884 at the city of Lucern) worked as a textile merchant until the last day to enable me to study at university.

 Receiving a reprimanding letter at Christmas, addressed to my mother by the pastor and the teacher of religion, denouncing her son’s lack of discipline.

 1959 – 1962

 Entering the Catholic Boarding School “Mariahilf” in Schwyz (Switzerland).
 After three years, leaving the school prematurely for wanting to change to the Arts and Crafts School in Zurich, the Prefect of the Catholic school warned me of the moral and ethical depravity that I would encounter at that school.
 However, the opposite proved to be true; my new teachers were of profound kindness without exceptions.
-(Teachers: Hans Aeschbach, Louis Conne, Emil Mehr, Walter Binder, Jörg Hamburger, Max Aeppli.)
+(Teachers: Hans Aeschbach, Louis Conne, Emil Mehr, Walter Binder, Jörg Hamburger, Kurt Aepli.)